The Truth About Romans 7

 This internal condition does not come from a person but can still infect a person, therefore causing us harm.
 Same with children of God and the power of sin.
 It is in us, but not us.
 If all Christians understood this truth, Satan wouldn’t get his way with us so often.

 As new creations in Christ, the enemy has convinced us that we are sinful but we’re not.
 It is sin within the flesh that’s sinful.
-Honestly, the flesh itself is not sinful, but instead can be used as a conduit to express this nasty force.
+Honestly, our flesh itself is not sinful, but instead can be used as a conduit to express this nasty force.
 Even in our minds, through our brains, without saying or doing a thing, sin presents itself as an option to let out ungodly stuff through our tendencies.

 This is no cop-out for unholy actions and attitudes, but instead a cornerstone of truth which allows us to decipher our organic actions and attitudes as saints.
 At our core, sin cannot enter–our spirits.
 God lives there and it’s sealed up forever (see Ephesians 1:13, Colossians 3:3, 1 Corinthians 6:17).